coderholic/pyradio/docs/index.md

     $ pyradio -s 5

-**Note:** Python 2 output is much simpler, but the functionality is the same.

 **Note:** The default playlist to load can also be set in **PyRadio**'s [configuration file](#config-file), parameter **default_playlist** (default value is **stations**).

 ### Autoloading playlists